learning-zone/angular-basics/README.md

 From subscription 2: 4
 ```

-#### Q. What is rxjs BehaviorSubject, ReplaySubject and AsyncSubject in angular?
+#### What is rxjs BehaviorSubject, ReplaySubject and AsyncSubject in angular?
 1. **The BehaviorSubject**: The BehaviorSubject has the characteristic that it stores the **current** value.
 This means that we can always directly get the last emitted value from the BehaviorSubject.
 We can either get the value by accessing the **.value** property on the BehaviorSubject or we can subscribe to it.
 ```typescript
 import * as Rx from "rxjs";